ikornaselur/notiflux/README.md

     "sub": "notiflux",               // Can be any value "exp": 123,                      // Expiry just needs to be valid for the broadcast
-                                     // or subscribe event, so just few seconds is enough "topic": "topic",                // The topic to validate against "scope": "subscribe|broadcast",  // Needs to be either 'subscribe' for clients
+                                     // or subscribe event, so just few seconds is enough "topics": ["topic"],             // The topics to validate against "scope": "subscribe|broadcast",  // Needs to be either 'subscribe' for clients
                                      // or 'broadcast' for broadcaster }
 ```

+Note that the topics can be a list of just one topic or multiple topics, which
+means the same JWT can be used to subscribe or broadcast to multiple topics.

 See ./scripts folder for examples in Python